-NUR 586 Evaluation and Testing for Nurse Educators (3)
+NUR 586 Evaluation and Testing for Nurse Educators (4)

 Theoretical approaches to educational assessment, the development and implementation of nursing curriculum, and student and program outcomes are addressed.
-The importance of a cohesive program philosophy, mission, conceptual framework and program outcomes are emphasized.
+The importance of a cohesive program philosophy, mission statement, conceptual framework, and program outcomes are emphasized.
 The course includes critical analysis of related topics based upon current research in nursing and higher education literature.
-Placement of the course: This course is the third course in the teaching nursing credential sequence.
-Lecture: 3 units.
+Practicum hours include implementation of evaluation and testing strategies in healthcare education settings with emphasis on program improvement resulting from analysis of data related to program improvement indicators.
+Prerquisites: NUR 582 and 584.
+Lecture: 3 units; Clinical: 1 unit.

-NUR 587 Issues in Healthcare Finance (3)
+NUR 587 Healthcare Finance (3)

-An introduction to healthcare financing and nurse services are explored.
+Healthcare financing and socioeconomics related to managing the healthcare environment are explored.
 Content includes nursing leadership responsibilities with strategic planning, budgeting, goal setting, quality indicators and financial planning in various healthcare settings.
 Emphasis is placed on knowledge acquisition and application for enhancing nurse administrator skills with program planning and budget preparation.
+The impact of Medicare and Medicaid reimbursement, resource allocation, and healthcare technologies on client outcomes and strategies for quality improvement are analyzed.
+Prerequisites: NUR 581 and 583.
+Pre- or Co-requisite: NUR 585.